 Please see suggested resources below.
 If you have additional resources you would like for us to share on our website, please fill out this ONLINE FORM and we’ll review for approval before posting on our website.
-If you have questions, please contact Pa Dao Yang - email@example.com.
+If you have questions, please contact Justin Martin - email@example.com

 *Disclaimer: Normandale is not the author or sole owner of the resource content being provided.
 Neither is Normandale responsible for details of the content given.
 Please practice at your own risk and consult with your provider or healthcare professionals beforehand if you have questions or concerns before you utilize the resources.

 - The Five Types of Meditation by Self-Guided

 - 40 Thoughtful Self-Reflection Questions & Printable Prompt by Shari Berries Blog

 - Top 10 Best Tips on How to Meditate by Trungram Gyalwa, PhD, Mindworks Mindfulness Meditation Blog

 - Meditation Benefits for the Mind and Body by Trungram Gyalwa, PhD, Mindworks Mindfulness Meditation Blog